-Event sponsors invest thousands.
-Then they get a spreadsheet and silence. heyBTW Sponsor Mode gives every sponsor a scoped, real-time view of the attendee data their package includes, with CRM attribution built in.
+Your partners invest thousands to make your event possible.
+Then they get a spreadsheet and silence.
+Sponsor Mode gives every partner a scoped, real-time view of the attendee data their package includes, with CRM attribution built in.
 Sponsors who can prove ROI renew at higher tiers.
 Sponsors who can't, disappear.

-Your sponsors invested $5K to $50K.
+Your partners invested $5K to $50K to be at your event.
 After the event, they got a CSV.
 They dropped names into a CRM, sent some emails, and hoped something converted.
 When their CFO asked "what did we get from that sponsorship?" they had no answer.
 You never heard why they didn't come back.
 They just didn't.

 You share a full attendee list.
 You have no idea what happens next.
-Does the sponsor blast everyone?
+Does the partner blast everyone?
 Do attendees get emails they never opted into?
-You built trust with those attendees over months.
-One bad sponsor experience erodes it overnight.
+You built trust with your audience over months.
+One bad partner experience erodes it overnight.
 And you have no controls once that spreadsheet leaves your inbox.

-New sponsors ask what previous sponsors got out of it.
+New partners ask what previous partners got out of it.
 If you can't answer with data, you're selling on vibes.
-If your existing sponsors can show pipeline from last year's event, that story sells the next sponsorship for you.
-Without it, every new sponsor is a cold start.
+If your existing partners can show pipeline from last year's event, that story sells the next sponsorship for you.
+Without it, every new partner is a cold start.

 Today